anaston/cca_pls_toolkit/documentation/docs/full_demo.md

 ### Deflation

 Next, we set the deflation of SPLS.
 In this demo, We will use PLS-mode A deflation.
-For more details on deflation strategies, see the accompanying tutorial paper or the online/pdf documentation of the toolkit.
+For more details on deflation strategies, see the accompanying tutorial paper or the online documentation of the toolkit.

 ```MATLAB
 % Deflation settings